 GDP (Gross Domestic Production) is the most essential criterion that indicates the size of an economy.
 It displays the nominal value of all the goods and services produced within a year in an economy.
 The GDP data is announced quarterly and shows economic performance.

-The GDP has four fundamental components: consumption expenditures, private sector investment expenditure, public investment expenditures and net exports.
+The GDP has four fundamental components: consumption expenditures, private sector investment expenditures, public investment expenditures, and net exports.
 Property development is included in the private sector investment expenditure.

 GNP (Gross National Production) is calculated by adding the revenue from abroad to the GDP.
 The National Income data is then calculated by dividing the National Income by the total population.

 During the periods when the economy grows rapidly, the amount of disposable income per capita would also increase.

 The yearly increase rate of the Real GNP provides us with the growth rate.
 The difference between the Growth Rate and the Population Increase Rate is called the Net Growth Rate.
 It would make more sense to look into the Net Growth Rate particularly in countries such as Turkey where the population increases rapidly.
 For instance, if the population has increased by a 2% where the growth rate indicates 6%, then the net growth rate is calculated as 4%.

 Purchasing real estate is dependent on which sectors in society have a strong income.
 If the income distribution is balanced more people will buy real estate, if there is an imbalance then there is less demand for real estate.